pinterest/api-quickstart/python/README.md

 1. Follow the directions at the top level of this repo for configuring your application ID, application secret, and https certificates.

+2. From the top of this repo, change your working directory to this directory: `cd python`

-2. Set up your virtualenv.
+3. Set up your virtualenv.

    ```
    $ python3 -m venv ./venv/api